akyoto/q/docs/readme.md

 ### How is the assembly code quality?

 The backend uses an SSA based IR which is also used by well established compilers like `gcc`, `go` and `llvm`.
 SSA makes it trivial to apply lots of common optimization passes to it.
-As such, the quality of the generated assembly is pretty high despite the young age of the project.
+As such, the quality of the generated assembly is fairly high despite the young age of the project.

 ### Which platforms are supported?